readablesystems/sto/README.md

 You can get a list of both available tests and data structures by running `./concurrent` without arguments.

-Note that the list tests are O(n^2) and generally not that great.
-Probably the only one worth running is `./concurrent xordelete list -c --prepopulate=0`

 Benchmark singlethreaded:
 `./concurrent 3 DATASTRUCTURE --nthreads=1`
 or